EnforcerHuman/TrackMe/README.md

 - `android/`: Native Android project and build configuration
 - `ios/`: Native iOS project (not configured here)
 - `test/`: Unit and widget tests

+Features :

+- Location tracking with local persistence
+- Fetch and display users from a remote API
+- Material 3 UI with centralized theming
+- Error handling for Flutter and platform errors
+- Modular architecture with providers, repositories, and use cases

+### Usage & Flow
+1) Launch the app on Android (`flutter run -d android`).
+2) Grant location permissions when prompted.
+3) Home screen loads with two core capabilities:
+   - Location tracking: starts/stops via the `LocationNotifier` using `TrackLocationUseCase`, persisting updates via `LocationRepositoryImpl` and `LocationLocalDataSource` (Hive).
+   - Users list: fetched via `UserNotifier` using `GetUsersUseCase`, backed by `UserRepositoryImpl` and `UserRemoteDataSource` using `ApiClient`.
+4) Leave the app running to continue tracking as designed by the Home screen controls.
+5) Troubleshoot by checking logs for error messages surfaced by global error handlers.